jacobdolph/puppy-parlor-2/readme.md

 ## Challanges

-* Making the right ajax calls to fully realize the CRUD method. there were api calls created on the backend to create read and update user data, as well as dog data, and update room datatables
+* Making the right ajax calls to fully realize the CRUD method. there were api calls created on the backend to create read and update user data, as well as dog data, and update room datatables.
- *